 SAN FRANCISCO RENTERS: the patchwork of local and state laws can be confusing, but there are lots of groups here to help.
 Find a full list of tenant groups here.
 Some basic information is below, and you can find more in-depth information on our Frequently Asked Questions page.

 If you can’t pay because of pandemic-related income loss or increased expenses, you cannot be evicted for the debt and you have some time to come up with the money to pay it back.
 For information about rent due before September 2020 or for more details about all the topics below, see our Frequently Asked Questions page.

-→ For rent due September-January, a new state law, The Tenant, Homeowner and Small Landlord Relief and Stabilization Act of 2020 (AB 3088), lays out a very specific process that both you and the landlord have to follow.
+For rent due September 2020-June 2021, state laws AB 3088 and SB 91 lay out a very specific process that both you and the landlord have to follow.

 • If your landlord gives you a notice to "pay or quit," you have 15 days to return the form “Declaration of COVID-19-Related Financial Distress”, signed under penalty of perjury.
 If you do not file in time, an eviction proceeding may be filed against you.
 If you make more than 130% of area median household income, your landlord may demand proof of your COVID-19 related hardship.

-• You must pay at least 25% of your September-January rent on or before January 31, 2021 or your landlord can begin eviction proceedings.
+• You must pay at least 25% of your September 2020-June 2021 rent on or before June 30, 2021 or your landlord can begin eviction proceedings.

 • The remaining 75% of your rent can be collected via small claims court or other debt collections processes, but you cannot be evicted for that portion of the rent.

 Right now, the state is working to set up a system for distributing $2.6 billion to help tenants pay rent debt.
 This system will be up and running before state protections expire.
 For help right now to pay the 25% of rent required under the state law, reach out to RADCo or QFoundation, or get help applying for funds from counselors at BiSHoP.